C-NERD/clinical-notes/pages/Bronchitis.md

-- Inflammation of the bronchi, characterized
+- Inflammation of the bronchi, characterized by narrowing of the bronchi due to bronchiospasms